yaxarat/SES-Android-Workshop/instructions/step-by-step/3 - Login Code/README.md

 > `performSignIn` does not exist yet, but it is useful to have it here now to see the flow.

-Here, we want to *perform sign in* with the current username and password, and also disable sign in button and show loading indicator while the sign in is being performed.
+Now we want to *perform sign in* with the current username and password, and also disable sign in button and show loading indicator while the sign in is being performed.

 Now, add the `performSignIn` function below like so: